MartinHoward/RL_Coding_Test/README.md

 1. A means of comparing the MD5 hash between the files on server and client before doing an Rsync.
 Quite important to not waste bandwidth sending Rsync files across for no reason
 2. Some improved error handling and logging

+Note: This was developed on a Mac using standard C/C++ dev tools.
+I did some testing on a Raspberry Pi using dietpi.